 Play Love Songs

 Set up your mushy, gushy, sappy, but totally kid-friendly Valentine’s Day playlist in advance.
 Some of my favorite songs to add are Louis Armstrong’s, “What a Wonderful World,” “You Are My Sunshine” by Elizabeth Mitchell, and “This” by Darius Rucker.

 A simple heart-shaped pastry cutter can turn almost any food into a Valentine’s Day treat.
 Toast?
 No, Valentine’s Day toast.
 Pancakes?
 No, Valentine’s Day pancakes.
 Meatloaf?
 No!
 Valentine’s Day meatloaf.

 Got strawberries?
 They were born to be Valentine’s Day treats.
-Simply cut a v-shape when removing the stem, as seen in this video by momsreview4you:
+Simply cut a v-shape when removing the stem.

 Gift Experiences, Not Things